zkonduit/wasm-tutorial-web/README.md

         </div>
     </body>
 </html>

 ```
 4) This script generates a simple HTML frontend with fields to pass in files for our input fields (we'll upload them from our ezkl directory).
 It also calls the `ezkl_lib.js` folder in our pkg to fetch the exported `prove_wasm`, `verify_wasm`, and `init_panic_hook` functions.

-5) Run a simple https server such as python3's:
+5) Run a simple http server such as python3's:

    ```
    python3 -m http.server